mrvillage/pnwkit-py/README.md

 ## Getting Started

-To get started using PnWKit you must first have Python and PIP installed.
+To get started using pnwkit-py you must first have Python and PIP installed.

 ### Installing